Public Access Rights

 Q: What are county policies regarding public access?

 A: In addition to state statutes, all counties have ordinances related to public access and each county has the primary responsibility to develop and maintain public access to and along the shoreline (HRS § 46-6.5, 115-5 & 115-7).

-- Hawaii - Hawaii County’s Dept of Planning also has a minimum width of 10 feet and access intervals that vary on zoning but range between 800-2500ft. ( Hawaii County Code 34-2, 34-4).
+- Hawaiʻi – Hawaiʻi County’s Department of Planning also has a minimum width of 10 ft and access intervals that vary on zoning but range between 800-2500 ft.
+(Hawaii County Code 34-2, 34-4).

-- Oahu -The City and County of Honolulu Department of Planning and Permitting in consultation with the Depratment of Parks and recreation determine the location and alignment of new public accesses.
-Standard width is 12ft with a interval of ¼ mile in urban areas and ½ mile in rural areas (Revised Ordinances of Honolulu Ch.
+- Oahu -The City and County of Honolulu Department of Planning and Permitting in consultation with the Department of Parks and Recreation determine the location and alignment of new public accesses.
+Standard width is 12 ft with a interval of ¼ mile in urban areas and ½ mile in rural areas (Revised Ordinances of Honolulu Ch.
 22 sec.
 22-6.4)